Arts in the Field:

 Kristie put together twelve original arrangements of jazz standards, which she recorded with Hanna at Cellar Sound Studios in Mankato.
 Producer and owner Doug Faust guided them through the process, and they brought in local musicians to complete the tracks.

 It’s that same craving for the arts that has kept Kristie engaged long past her sabbatical.
-When she started taking lessons ten years ago, she could not have predicted all it would become.
-Stepping out of her comfort zone and learning new things has transformed her hobby into a key piece of her identity, and much like a dissonant harmony, the satisfaction of success could not come without the discomfort and crunchiness that came before.
+When she started taking lessons ten years ago, she couldn’t have predicted all it would become.
+Bringing music into her life introduced her and her husband to “new people, new experiences,” and so much more that has “enriched our lives,” she says.

 “How disappointing would it be if you were a virtuoso on day one?”